 The Alberta MBA is an intensive program.
 Success requires a high scholastic aptitude, a superior command of English communication skills and strong time-management abilities.
 Admission to the Alberta MBA Program is highly selective.
 We seek motivated, bright and articulate individuals who have a strong standard of personal ethics.
 No formula is employed in admission decision-making.
 Rather, each candidate is evaluated individually to assess compatibility between the applicant and the program.
 The following sets out the entrance requirements in more detail:

 Admission to the Alberta MBA Program requires a strong, broadly-based undergraduate degree.
 Since we value the diversity of backgrounds, we accept students from all disciplines.
-To be considered, an applicant should hold a four-year undergraduate degree from a recognized institution with a minimum grade point average of 3.0/4.0 (see international equivalents).
+To be considered, an applicant should hold a four-year undergraduate degree from a recognized institution with a minimum grade point average of 3.0/4.0 (see international equivalents) over their last two years or 60-credits of study.

 In completing the online application, You will be required to scan and upload each page (front and back) of your most up-to-date official academic documents in PDF version: